pankajku-iiit/algpred3/README.md

 ## Model File

-MOdel file will be atomatically downloaded from the website of AlgPred 3.0.
-Model can be manually downloaded from https://webs.iiitd.edu.in/raghava/algpred3/algpred3_model.sav
+Model file will be automatically downloaded from the website of AlgPred 3.0.
+It can be manually downloaded from https://webs.iiitd.edu.in/raghava/algpred3/algpred3_model.sav
 ```
 algpred3_model.sav